MainframeOS/erebos/docs/getting-started.md

 The Swarm team has deployed a HTTP gateway to [swarm-gateways.net/](https://swarm-gateways.net/), but it only supports file storage (Bzz APIs).\
 If you want to use Pss APIs, you should first [install](https://swarm-guide.readthedocs.io/en/latest/installation.html) and [run](https://swarm-guide.readthedocs.io/en/latest/gettingstarted.html) a Swarm node locally.

+Node.js v10+ is required to use the Node.js APIs and run the CLI.

 ## Installation

 Erebos can be used both in node and browser environments, and comes in different flavours: